Relative p-adic Hodge theory: Foundations: Spectra of nonarchimedean Banach rings

-\begin{remark} By Theorem~\ref{T:Tate-Kiehl}, any reduced (strictly) affinoid algebra over an analytic field satisfies the (strictly) Tate sheaf and (strictly) Kiehl glueing properties.
-Some additional cases in which we will establish the Tate sheaf property and Kiehl glueing properties are perfect uniform Banach $\Fp$-algebras (Theorem~\ref{T:Tate-Kiehl analogue1}) and perfectoid algebras (Theorem~\ref{T:Tate-Kiehl analogue2}). \end{remark}
+\begin{remark} By Theorem~\ref{T:Tate-Kiehl}, any adic affinoid algebra over an analytic field is sheafy.
+Some additional cases in which we will establish the sheafy property, and hence the Tate and Kiehl properties, will be perfect uniform Banach $\Fp$-algebras (Theorem~\ref{T:Tate-Kiehl analogue1}), perfectoid algebras (Theorem~\ref{T:Tate-Kiehl analogue2}), and preperfectoid algebras (Theorem~\ref{T:Kiehl for preperfectoid}).
+For some additional examples of presheaves of rings satisfying the Tate and Kiehl properties, see \S\ref{subsec:sheaf properties}. \end{remark}